Welcome to another edition of Off the Shelf with MJ & Michelle! I’m joined, once again, by Soliloquy in Blue‘s Michelle Smith.

 So, quick, tell me about something more uplifting!

-MELINDA: I can do that!
+MJ: I can do that!
 My second read this week was the first volume of Natsume Ono’s Gente from Viz Media’s Signature imprint.
 It’s a continuation of her single-volume manga, Ristorante Paradiso (discussed previously here at Off the Shelf), though it so far acts as a prequel to that story.

 In this volume, Ono reintroduces us to the restaurant’s famous gentlemen, looking back at how each of them came to Casetta dell’Orso, and how Lorenzo came up with the idea to hire them in the first place.
 It’s a quiet little volume, much like its predecessor, and just as elegant and subtly sexy.